dasguptaPrasenjit/tensorflow-react-toxicity-checker/README.md

 A vibrant React.js web application that uses TensorFlow.js's Toxicity model to detect toxic content in user-submitted text.

+> If you find this project helpful or interesting, please consider giving it a ⭐ on GitHub!
+Suggestions and improvements are always welcome 🙌

+> Check out the working example here - https://tensorflow-react-toxicity-checker.vercel.app

 ## 🚀 Features

 - Built with React and Vite for fast performance